tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

      ```
      **Note**: Changes made to a profile file may not apply until the next time you log into your computer.
 To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as `source $HOME/.bashrc`.

+	 Alternatively, the environment can be placed into `/etc/profile`, to make them system-wide available.

-   7. Verify that you've installed Go by opening a command prompt and typing the following command:
+   8. Verify that you've installed Go by opening a command prompt and typing the following command:
       ```shell
       go version
       ```